 Invention of the Environment in Architecture

 At the CCA, we propose to rethink the discipline of architecture by offering a different understanding of how architecture and the environment have been co-produced.
-While attention across disciplines has focused on the new realities of the Anthropocene, architecture’s complex historical relationship to nature has yet to be surveyed.
+While attention across disciplines, including architecture, has focused on the new realities of the Anthropocene, architecture’s complex historical relationship to nature has yet to be surveyed.
 We fear that the pragmatic, techno-utopian, or even environmentalist stances that have monopolized the subject do not equip us to face the challenges ahead, and that we must pursue a more critical engagement.
-With “Architecture and/for the Environment,” we propose to dismantle positivistic discourse on architecture’s environmental history, and to move beyond the narratives of tragedy and apocalypse that often accompany it.
+With “Architecture and/for the Environment,” we propose to move beyond the narratives of inevitability and apocalypse that are encouraged by a positivistic discourse on architecture’s environmental history.

 Mellon Multidisciplinary Research Project

-The eight selected Mellon Researchers will reconvene in the fall of 2017 to begin their eighteen-month engagement with the Mellon Research Project on “Architecture and/for the Environment,” and will continue the work through the spring of 2019.
-Each Mellon Researcher will receive a grant to support their research and production, including a CCA residency of twenty to thirty working days total, and to participate in three multiday workshops and seminars.
-Mellon Researchers will contribute to various objectives and outcomes of the research project by writing a collaborative white paper with the other Mellon Researchers, by producing individual essays in conversation with the group and with CCA staff, and by critically engaging the CCA Collection and library holdings.
+The eight selected Mellon researchers will reconvene in fall 2017 to begin their eighteen-month project.
+Each Mellon researcher is supported by a research and production grant, which includes a CCA residency of twenty to thirty days, and participation in three multi-day workshops and seminars.
+They will contribute to various objectives and outcomes of the research project by writing a collaborative paper, producing individual essays in conversation with the group and with CCA staff, and critically engaging the CCA collection and library holdings.

 You can search for everything here—our exhibitions and events, our archives, the library and bookstore, the articles we publish.
 We are still working on it.
 If you get lost, you can email us at firstname.lastname@example.org.